 This should be installed by a licensed electrician to ensure it is safe and meets local codes.

-Access to outdoor tap water is also needed, first to fill the pond, and then top it up on hot days when some water will evaporate.
+Access to outdoor tap water or a rain water cistern is also needed, first to fill the pond, and then to top it up on hot days when some water will evaporate.

 A water outlet is also handy for routine maintenance like cleaning filters.